Computer vision may not be as complicated as you might think. You could’ve used computer vision in scanning any barcode with your smartphone?

 What is Computer Vision?

-Analogous to human vision, computer vision helps machines to see, observe, and understand whatever lies in front of them.
-Then artificial intelligence takes over the data for further processing.
+Analogous to human vision, computer vision helps machines to see, observe, and understand.
+Afterward, artificial intelligence takes over the data for further processing.

 Humans have generations of experience genetically coded within them.
-As a result, even kids are better at vision perception in comparison to present-day sophisticated machines.
+Consequently, even kids are better at vision perception in comparison to present-day sophisticated machines.

-To cover this vast gap, computers need lots of data and training for effective understanding by vision.
+To stand a chance at visual analysis, computers need lots of data and training.
 But even that might prove insufficient, time-consuming, and costly to produce anything valuable out of it.

-To counter this, machines can take cues from the functioning of the human brain.
+Or doing it the smart way, machines can take cues from the human brain.

 A human brain learns from experience.
-A convolutional neural network (CNN) helps machines to process images in similar ways as of a human brain.
+A convolutional neural network (CNN) helps machines to process images–much like their lively counterparts.

 How does Computer Vision work?